Frequently Asked Questions

 How often does Fairhaven meet for campus days?
 Where do you meet?

 We meet usually twice a month during the school year, on the 1st and 3rd Thursdays, from 1:00pm - 4:00pm.
-We meet on a church property in La Crescenta that we rent just for campus days.
+We meet at a church property in Burbank that we rent just for campus days; it is located near the LA Equestrian Center and the former Pickwick Ice Rink.
 On the 2nd Thursdays of each month we have a field trip, and the last Fridays of the month we serve at Children's Hunger Fund.

 Can I drop off my child to campus days and pick them up when it's over?